burhanemirkeles/burhanemirkeles/README.md

 I am a Software Engineering student in Bahcesehir University, İstanbul.
 In general perspective, I am trying to improve my knowledge in three main concepts that are programming, entertaining and understanding.

-Currently, I'm enhancing myself in the Flutter SDK, which I have a great love for.
+Currently, I'm in the product engineering internship program @[kizlarsoruyor.com](https://www.kizlarsoruyor.com "kizlarsoruyor").
+Also, I'm enhancing myself in the Flutter SDK, which I have a great love for.
 You can see some projects in my repositories.

 # What I want to Do?